bovem/bovem.github.io/content/posts/kubernetes/operators-on-openshift/index.md

 The `ClusterServiceVersion` or `CSV` represents a specific version of an operator.
 It contains operator metadata such as its name, description, version, details of the maintainer, installation strategy, and APIs provided by the operator.

 ### `OperatorGroup`
 OLM has cluster-admin privileges.
-Operators could request some of these cluster-admin permissions in their CSV.
+Operators could request some of these cluster-admin permissions in their `CSV`.
 By creating an `OperatorGroup` the cluster administrator can take control of the permissions granted to the operators or limit them to one or more namespaces.

 ### `OperatorCondition`
 Operators can modify the OLM's management strategy by stating their conditions in `OperatorCondition`.
 For example, an operator could set the `status` for the Upgradable property to `False` if its installation has to be frozen on a specific version.